vdae2304/Metodos-Numericos/Documentacion/Tensor class.md

 template <class T, size_t Rank> class tensor;
 ```
 Tensors are contiguous multidimensional sequence containers: they hold a
-specific number of elements arranged in multiple axis.
-Unlike a `tensor_view`,
+variable number of elements arranged in multiple axis.
+Unlike `tensor_view`,
-a tensor is always owner of its own data and the elements are always stored in
+`tensor` is always owner of its own data, which means that the storage of the
-row-major order.
+tensor is handled automatically.

 Tensors are designed to easily perform mathematical operations on them.
 Most
-mathematical operations can be applied directly to tensor objects, affecting
+mathematical operations can be applied directly to tensor objects, including
-all its elements.
+arithmetic and comparison operators, affecting all its elements.
+It also
+supports various forms of generalized subscript operators, slicing and indirect
+access.

 ## Template parameters